mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 ## Creating the Extension

-Once Quarkus CLI is installed, let's utilize it:
+Once the Quarkus CLI is installed, we will use it to create our useful extension.

 ```bash
 quarkus create extension dev.matheuscruz:quarkus-useful:0.0.1-SNAPSHOT